cheatfreak47/apsa2b-linker-handler/README.md

 - Must be compiled with ahk2exe with [AutoHotKey 1.1](https://www.autohotkey.com/download/ahk-install.exe) to be used because you cannot associate an ahk script with a url, only an executable file
 - has an install/uninstall button for the URL handler when ran on it's own for easy install/uninstall
 - updates the SA2B_Archipelago config.ini file with the needed data
-- launches the text client for you too
+- launches the text client for you
+- launches the game for you